 1. Facebook Messenger Bot.

-Facebook Messenger chatbots were designed to help boost engagement on Facebook without the presence of the advertisers.
-In cases where numerous leads are coming in from an ad, one thing about this is that prospective customers usually have similar questions, and it becomes hard to provide feedback to all at the same time.
+However, in cases where numerous leads are coming in from an ad, one thing about this is that prospective customers usually have similar questions, and it becomes hard to provide feedback to all at the same time.

 With the help of the Facebook Messenger bot, all responses can be automated to suit the customer’s needs.
 Apart from the inbuilt autoresponder, The Facebook Messenger bot can be used to nurture your prospective clients with the information that they need from time to time.